 Why Does My Female Dog Smell Like Fish?

-If your female dog is experiencing any kind of discomfort or pain, she could be fighting over-flowing urine, kidney infection, or UTIs.
+If your female dog is in discomfort or pain, she could be fighting over-flowing urine, kidney infection, or UTIs.
 These can be dangerous to your dog’s health and cause more health-related problems in the future.